-Method How to Configure See Native User Create native user entries in the Steel-Belted Radius database "Setting Up Native Users" OS Pass-Through Security This method assumes that you already have users, groups, and passwords defined in your local security database.
-"Administering Users" Create user entries in the Steel-Belted Radius database.
-Choose User-types as appropriate.
-RSA SecurID This method assumes that you already have PIN/token code pairs defined on an RSA SecurID server.
-First, configure Steel-Belted Radius to communicate with the RSA SecurID server.
+Method How to Configure See the RSA SecurID server.
 Then create user entries in the Steel-Belted Radius database.
-Choose SecurID User, <any>, SecurID Prefix, and SecurID Suffix User-types.</any> "Setting Up SecurID Users" TACACS+ This method assumes that you have username/ password pairs defined on a TACACS+ server.
+Choose SecurID User, <any>, SecurID Prefix, and SecurID Suffix User-types.</any> TACACS+ This method assumes that you have username/ password pairs defined on a TACACS+ server.
 First, configure Steel-Belted Radius to communicate with the TACACS+ server.
-Then, create user entries in the Steel-Belted Radius database.
+Then, create user entries in the Steel- Belted Radius database.
 Assign TACACS+ User, <any>, TACACS+ Prefix, and TACACS+ Suffix user-types.</any> "Setting Up TACACS+ Users" Proxy RADIUS Add a single target.
 You can set up single targets that are not associated with any realm. or: Identify Proxy RADIUS realms, each of which is a pool of proxy RADIUS target servers.
 Each time a RADIUS request arrives addressed to this realm, Steel-Belted Radius dynamically selects the appropriate target within the realm.
 "Administering Proxy RADIUS" and "Setting Up Proxy RADIUS Realms" EAP-TTLS This method provides a means for an authentication request to be sent directly from the client to the server through a TLS connection.
 The act of establishing the TLS connection authenticates the server to the client and the authentication request sent through the tunnel authenticates the client to the server.
-Create a Steel-Belted Radius ttlsauth.aut file that specifies options for the TLS connection and the manner in which Steel-Belted Radius routes the inner authentication request.
+Create a Steel- Belted Radius ttlsauth.aut file that specifies options for the TLS connection and the manner in which Steel- Belted Radius routes the inner authentication request.
 Stop and restart Steel-Belted Radius.
 Subsequently, the EAP-TTLS authentication method appears in the Authentication Methods tab in the Authentication Policies panel.
 You can use the Authentication Policies panel to enable, disable, and re-order EAP-TTLS methods.
 "EAP-TLS" External SQL Database This method assumes that you have user records stored in a SQL database.
 Create a Steel-Belted Radius .aut file that connects to a SQL database and issues a SELECT query based upon the username and password.
 Give the .aut file a unique InitializationString value.
 Stop and restart Steel-Belted Radius.
 Subsequently, the SQL authentication method appears in the Authentication Methods tab of the Authentication Policies panel, using the InitializationString value as its name.
-You can use the "Configuring SQL Authentication"

-Method How to Configure See Authentication Policies panel to enable, disable, and reorder the SQL authentication method.
-External LDAP Database This method assumes that you have user records stored in an LDAP database.
+You can use the Authentication Policies panel to enable, disable, and re- order the SQL authentication method.
+"Configuring SQL Authentication" External LDAP Database This method assumes that you have user records stored in an LDAP database.
 Create a Steel-Belted Radius .aut file that validates the username and password based upon Bind and Search requests to an LDAP database.
 Give the .aut file a unique InitializationString value.
 Stop and restart Steel-Belted Radius.
 Subsequently, the LDAP authentication method appears in the Authentication Methods tab of the Authentication Policies panel, using the InitializationString value as its name.
-You can use the Authentication Policies panel to enable, disable, and reorder the LDAP authentication method as desired.
-"Configuring LDAP Authentication" Directed Authentication For each directed authentication method that you want to configure, add an entry to the [Directed] section of proxy.ini and create a RealmName.dir file that specifies the mapping between the routing information that you expect in the authentication packet, and a list of locally- configured authentication methods that you want to use.
-"Configuring a Directed Realm"
+You can use the Authentication Policies panel to enable, disable, and re- order the LDAP authentication method as desired.
+"Configuring LDAP Authentication" Directed Authentication For each directed authentication method that you want to configure, add an entry to the [Directed] section of proxy.ini and create a RealmName.dir file that specifies the mapping between the routing information that you expect in the authentication packet, and a list of locally- configured "Configuring a Directed Realm"